Principe2014/learn-security-examples/spoofing/spoofing.md

 1. Briefly explain the spoofing vulnerability in **insecure.ts**.
 2. Briefly explain different ways in which vulnerability can be exploited.
 3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.

+Answers:

+1. As the insecure server lacks strong session management or authentication, a hacker could intercept and spoof other traffic or manipulate cookie data to impersonate regular users.
+CSRF could trick a user into performing insecure actions on what they believed was the same website.
+2. Spoofing and CSRF could be used to steal data or mask malicious activites to prevent retaliation.
+Vulnerable users may not even know their data has been stolen.
+3. Using the httpOnly and Samesite flags in the session makes it much more difficult for a hacker to spoof a website.
+Session based authentication can also be used to identify irregular behavior in spoofed accounts.
+If a user is acting differently that usual, they may be identified as a hacker with a spoofed identity.